siyamtanda/Project-Beta/README.md

-# Project Square - React App
+# Project Beta - React App

 ## Description

-This is the React front-end of Project Square, an application created as part of the Full Stack Developer Challenge by Accenture.
+This is the React front-end of Project beta, an application created as part of the Full Stack Developer Challenge by Accenture.
 The React app is designed to showcase a "Trusted by leading brands" section as per the provided Figma design.

 ## Features